microchip-pic-avr-solutions/mclv-48v-300w-an1078-dspic33ck256mp508/README.md

     <p align="left">
       <img  src="images/motorconnection.png"></p>

 4. <p style='text-align: justify;'>	Plug in the 24V power supply to connector J1 provided on the MCLV-48V-300W Inverter Board.
-Alternatively, the Inverter Board can also be powered through Connector J2.</p>
+Alternatively, the Inverter Board can also be powered through Connector J3.</p>
       <p align="left">
       <img  src="images/mclvpower.png"></p>

- 5.	<p style='text-align: justify;'>The board has an onboard programmer ‘PICKIT™ On Board (PKOBv4)”, which can be used for programming or debugging the dsPIC33CK256MP508.
+ 5.	<p style='text-align: justify;'>The board has an onboard programmer ‘PICkit™ On Board (PKOBv4)”, which can be used for programming or debugging the dsPIC33CK256MP508.
 To use an on-board programmer, connect a micro-USB cable between Host PC and Connector J16 provided on the MCLV-48V-300W Inverter Board.</p>

       <p align="left">
      <img  src="images/mclvpkob4.png"></p>

- 6.	<p style='text-align: justify;'>Alternatively, the device can also be programmed using the programmer/debugger (MPLAB® PICkit™ 4 In-Circuit Debugger - PG164140) by interfacing it through connector J10 of the dsPIC33CK MCLV-48V-300W Inverter Board as shown below.
-Ensure that the programmer is oriented correctly before proceeding.</p>
+ 6.	<p style='text-align: justify;'>6.
+Alternatively, connect the Microchip programmer/debugger MPLAB PICkit 4 In-Circuit Debugger to the ICSP header J9 of the MCLV-48V-300W Inverter Board as shown below and to the Host PC used for programming the device.
+Ensure that PICkit 4 is oriented correctly before proceeding.</p>

       <p align="left">
        <img  src="images/mclvprogramming.PNG"></p>